About the London Art College

 Throughout the ages young artists had studied in the studios of the great artists of the day.

-Bill Browne and his friends and colleagues at the London Art College wanted his college to carry on this tradition.
+Bill Browne and his friends and colleagues at the London Art College wanted the college to carry on this tradition.

 It was to be the place that aspiring artists of all ages could get the tuition, help and encouragement they needed to succeed in the profession he loved.

-Today the London Art College acknowledges the debt we owe to Bill Browne and the other founding artists and strives to continue in the spirit with which they started the college, three quarters of a century ago.
+Today the London Art College acknowledges the debt we owe to Bill Browne and the other founding artists and strives to continue in the spirit with which they started the college, nearly a century ago.

 Our courses are new, developed for the twenty first century, but we share with the founders the genuine wish to help all our students, as individuals, to achieve their personal goals - to help them become successful, fulfilled artists.